barcek/rvry/README.md

 The script can be run with the command `./rvry` while in the same directory, and from elsewhere using the pattern `path/to/rvry`, by first making it executable, if not already, with `chmod +x rvry`.
 Once executable, it can be run from any directory with the simpler `rvry` by placing it in a directory listed on the `$PATH` environment variable, e.g. '/bin' or '/usr/bin'.

 The hashbang at the top of the file assumes the presence of Bash in '/bin', the source code that several utils are installed.
-A list can be found close to the top of the file.
+A list can be found close to the top of the file, and is printed also in the help text.
+In the event of any absence, the script will print the fact then exit.

 ### Defaults